Battery Care

 Disabling the charge thresholds does not work

-Affected hardware: ThinkPads E580, T480s, X1 Carbon 6th (based on user feedback)
+Affected hardware: ThinkPad E580, T480s, X1 Carbon 6th Gen (and possibly others)

 Symptom: after resetting the thresholds as described above, tlp-stat -b shows the stop threshold unchanged.